Dental Bridge Baltimore, MD

 We use dental bridges and dental implants to replace missing teeth, but they have key differences.
 Dental bridges are made to fill gaps by attaching to nearby teeth.
 They are less expensive and can be completed in just a few visits.
 We must alter the surrounding teeth, and the bridge will not last as long.

-Dental implants, on the other hand, involve surgery to place a metal post in the jawbone, acting like a tooth root.
+Dental implants, on the other hand, involve surgery to place a metal post in the jawbone that acts as a tooth root.
 They last longer, often for a lifetime, and do not affect surrounding teeth.
-Implants also help prevent bone loss in the jaw.
+Implants also help prevent jawbone loss.
 While they cost more upfront, they may be a better long-term investment.

 How long do dental bridges last?

-Dental bridges typically last 5 to 15 years.
+Dental bridges typically last 5 to 15 years or more.
 The exact lifespan of your bridge depends on several factors, including the type of bridge and how well you care for it.
 Traditional bridges usually last longer, around 10 to 15 years, while cantilever bridges may last about 5 to 10 years.
-Good oral hygiene, regular dental check-ups, and avoiding hard foods can help extend the life of your bridge.
-With proper care, some bridges can even last a lifetime.

 Can I get a dental bridge on my front teeth?